Tuesday, December 25th, 2012

 Okay, so it dropped to 315/347 for arcane reasons circa 1993.
 Those numbers look a little less badass.
 But still, this car was getting better all the time.

-And what was this—the hand-assembled DOHC M119 V8 (of 500E fame) that produced those numbers was discontinued after 1998, replaced by a machine-built SOHC V8, the M113, that had three valves per cylinder instead of four and made less power and torque: 302 and 339, respectively.
+And what was this—the DOHC M119 V8 (of 500E fame) that produced those numbers was discontinued after 1998, replaced by an SOHC V8, the M113, that had three valves per cylinder instead of four and made less power and torque: 302 and 339, respectively.
 Yet the market prices were lower—much lower in some cases—for the M119 SL500s.

 I quickly learned why the 1995-and-earlier SL500s were especially cheap: among other comparative shortcomings, they had an old-school hydraulic four-speed transmission.
 I've yet to drive one of those as of this writing, so I can't comment, but the relatively positive reviews of the new transmission for 1996, an electronically controlled five-speed automatic that stayed with the SL500 till its demise in 2002 (and is the same basic transmission that for years tamed the AMG biturbo V12's 738 lb-ft of torque), convinced me to put a floor under the 1996 model year as I started my search.